panos-stavrianos/RxSocketClient/README.md

 * ______16 Bytes______ + ______16 Bytes______ + ______n Bytes______

 ___
-Before the decrypt part we need to split the received data.
+Before the decrypt part, we need to split the received data.
-This can be done like:
+This can be done like this: (_not real code_)
 ```
 iv=encrypted.getRange(0,15)
 salt=encrypted.getRange(16,31)